Locations:

 Complete remission

-Cancer is considered in complete remission when there isn’t any evidence of cancer on physical exam, blood work or imaging tests.
+Complete cancer remission is when there isn’t any evidence of disease found during physical exams, in blood work or on imaging tests.

-For example, if you have lung cancer that’s in complete remission, your symptoms will have improved and your computed tomography (CT) scan will show the cancer has disappeared.
+For example, if you have lung cancer that’s in complete remission, your symptoms will have improved, and your imaging tests will show the cancer has disappeared.

 Complete remission doesn’t mean cancer is gone forever.
 Cancer can come back (recur).
-Even if you have cancer in remission, it’s important you follow up with your cancer team so they can make sure the cancer remains in remission.
+Even if you have cancer in remission, it’s important to follow up with your care team so they can make sure the cancer stays in remission.

 Partial remission

-You may have heard or read about people who had “spontaneous remission” or cancer that disappeared without traditional medical treatment.
+You may have heard about people who had “spontaneous remission” — cancer that disappeared without traditional medical treatment.
 Medical researchers have documented cases of spontaneous remission, but it’s extremely rare.

 Advertisement

-I have cancer that’s in remission.
-What happens now?
+What happens if I have cancer that’s in remission?

 Does cancer always go into remission?